kinde-oss/kinde-python-sdk/kinde_sdk/docs/apis/tags/UsersApi.md

 # **create_user**
 <a name="create_user"></a>
-> {str: (bool, date, datetime, dict, float, int, list, str, none_type)} create_user()
+> CreateUserResponse create_user()

 Create User

 Creates a user record and optionally zero or more identities for the user.
 An example identity could be the email address of the user.

 ### Example